Nosferatu31/gatsby-plugin-intl/README.md

 ## Features

-- Turn your gatsby site into an internationalization-framework out of the box powered by [react-intl](https://github.com/yahoo/react-intl).
+- Turn your Gatsby site into an internationalization framework out of the box powered by [react-intl](https://github.com/yahoo/react-intl).

-- Support automatic redirection based on the user's preferred language in browser provided by [browser-lang](https://github.com/wiziple/browser-lang).
+- Support automatic redirection based on the user's preferred language in the browser provided by [browser-lang](https://github.com/wiziple/browser-lang).

-- Support multi-language url routes in a single page component.
+- Support multi-language URL routes in a single-page component.
 This means you don't have to create separate pages such as `pages/en/index.js` or `pages/ko/index.js`.

 ## Why?